ibm-client-engineering-nl/maximo-bob-labs/docs/ibm-bob/ide-scavenger-hunt.md

 2. If no folder is open, the Explorer shows an **Open Folder** button — click it.
 3. Navigate to and select the `bob-scavenger-hunt` folder, then click **Open** / **Select Folder**.

-### Trust the workspace
+### Trust the folder

-Bob IDE may ask: *"Do you trust the authors of the files in this folder?"*
+A banner appears at the top that says: "Restricted Mode is intended for safe code browsing.
+Trust this folder to enable all features."
-Click **Yes, I trust the authors** to proceed.
-Bob requires workspace trust before it can read or write files.
+Click the **Manage** link, in the window that pops up click the **Trust** button and then close the window.

-### Disable auto-approval
+### Permissions

-With the workspace open, check that **auto-approval is disabled**.
-Look for the slider above the Bob chat input at the bottom-right of the window.
-If it shows two white checkmarks, click the circle to disable it.
-You should see **"Auto-approval disabled"**.
-This ensures Bob asks for your permission before making any changes during the lab.
+With the workspace open, check the **Permissions**.
+You find a drop-down at the bottom of the Bob chat input.
+You should see **"Read"** permission is auto-approved.
+Bob asks will prompt for approval for the other permissions, for the lab leave the settings as is.

-✅ **Checkpoint:** The Explorer panel shows the `bob-scavenger-hunt` folder as the workspace root, the title bar reflects the folder name, and auto-approval is disabled.
+✅ **Checkpoint:** The Explorer panel shows the `bob-scavenger-hunt` folder as the workspace root, the title bar reflects the folder name, and auto-approval is only enabled for the **Read** permission.

 ## 🗺️ Clue 1 — The File Map (Explorer)